Veyra1010/exercism-java/README.md

 # exercism-java
-java seanulotions from Exercism - focus on OOP and clean code
+java solutions from Exercism - focus on OOP and clean code